cminers/braiins-os/docs/index.md

 ### Option A: Install from SD card

-In the System > Install Current System to Device (NAND) menu (or by `miner nand_install` command), you can trigger an operation that writtes Braiins OS permanently to miner NAND memory.
+In the System > Install Current System to Device (NAND) menu, you can trigger an operation that writes Braiins OS permanently to miner NAND memory.
 Please note that backup of the original firmware is NOT created during the process.

+Alternatively, you can login to the SD card running miner via SSH and run the following command: ```miner nand_install```

 When NAND contains original or bOS firmware, then MAC address and other network information is preserved for newly installed firmware.
 The device settings installed to NAND cannot be overridden by changing network settings in system running from SD card.

-Once done, do not forgett to adjust jumper to boot from NAND memory (instead of SD card):
+Once done, do not forget to adjust jumper to boot from NAND memory (instead of SD card):
    - [Antminer S9](s9)
    - [Dragon Mint T1](dm1)